AgentScarletFox/My-Journey/README.md

 ├── RESEARCH.md
 ├── READING.md
 └── APPLICATION.md
-Template Rule

-Use a template only when it saves time.

-Templates exist to make the system easier — not bigger.
+Templates are optional.

+If a template doesn't save time, I don't need it.

-📌 Where Does Something Go?
+📍 Where Does Something Go?
-Question	Folder
-Is it about me?
-01_IDENTITY
+If it is...
+Put it in...
+About me	01_IDENTITY
-Is it school or exam related?
-02_ACADEMICS
+School or exams	02_ACADEMICS
-Am I learning it?
-03_LEARNING
+Something I'm learning	03_LEARNING
-Am I investigating it?
-04_RESEARCH
-Am I creating it?
-05_BUILDING
-Is it an internship?
-06_INTERNSHIPS
-Is it a competition?
-07_COMPETITIONS
-Is it leadership or communication?
-08_LEADERSHIP
-Is it part of my personal life?
-09_LIFE
-Does it help others?
-10_IMPACT
-Is it about universities or scholarships?
-11_FUTURE
-Is it one of my strongest accomplishments?
-12_PORTFOLIO Is it no longer active but worth keeping?
-13_ARCHIVE
+Something I'm researching	04_RESEARCH
+Something I'm building	05_BUILDING
+An internship	06_INTERNSHIPS
+A competition	07_COMPETITIONS
+Leadership/activity	08_LEADERSHIP
+Personal life	09_LIFE
+Helping others	10_IMPACT
+University/scholarship	11_FUTURE
+Best achievements	12_PORTFOLIO
+Finished/old material	13_ARCHIVE
 🚫 No Duplication

-Every piece of information should have one main home.
+Each important item should have one main home.

-For example, if I build a project:
+For example:

+Project
+  ↓
 05_BUILDING/PROJECTS/ACTIVE/

-If I submit it to a competition:
+  ↓
+Competition submission
+  ↓
 07_COMPETITIONS/SUBMISSIONS/

-If it becomes one of my strongest projects:
+  ↓
+Strong portfolio project
+  ↓
 12_PORTFOLIO/PROJECTS.md

-If the project is finished and no longer active:
+  ↓
+Finished
+  ↓
 13_ARCHIVE/COMPLETED/

-The original information should not be unnecessarily copied everywhere.
+The original project does not need to be copied into every section.

 One source of truth.

-🔄 How I Use MY JOURNEY
+🔄 How I Use It
 Daily
-CHECK
+COMMAND CENTER
       ↓
-00_COMMAND_CENTER
+PRIORITIES
       ↓
-CHECK PRIORITIES
-  ↓
 DO THE WORK
       ↓
 UPDATE WHAT CHANGED

-I don't need to update every folder every day.

 Weekly

-Review:
+Use:

+TEMPLATES/WEEKLY.md

+Check:

 What did I accomplish?
 What did I learn?
-What went wrong?
 What needs improvement?
-What matters next?
+What should I focus on next?
+Monthly

 Use:

-TEMPLATES/WEEKLY.md
-Monthly

-Look at:
+TEMPLATES/MONTHLY.md

+Review the bigger picture:

 Academics
 Exams
 Learning
 Projects
-Research
 Internships
 Competitions
 Leadership
 Life
 Impact
-Future plans
+Future

-Use:

-TEMPLATES/MONTHLY.md
-🧠 Core Rules
+📜 Rules
-1. Keep it simple.
+Keep it simple

 Don't create folders unless they solve a real problem.

-2. One source of truth.

-Don't keep unnecessary copies of the same information.

-3. Record real progress.

-Don't create entries just to make the repository look full.

-4. Update when something changes.

-The system doesn't need constant maintenance.

-5. Archive instead of deleting important history.

-Keep meaningful parts of the journey.

-6. Portfolio means quality.

-Only showcase your strongest work.

-7. The system supports the journey.

-Don't spend more time organizing than actually learning, building and growing.

-🌱 The Bigger Picture
-                       MY JOURNEY
-                            │
-          ┌─────────────────┼─────────────────┐
-          │                 │                 │
-        LEARN              BUILD             GROW
-          │                 │                 │
-      Academics          Projects           Life
-      Technology         Startups           Fitness
-      Reading            Research           Activities
-          │                 │                 │
-          └─────────────────┼─────────────────┘
-                            │
-                     COMPETE & LEAD
-                            │
-                   ┌────────┴────────┐
-                   │                 │
-                 IMPACT            FUTURE
-                   │                 │
-                   └────────┬────────┘
-                            │
-                            ▼
-                       EXPERIENCE
-                            │
-                            ▼
-                        PORTFOLIO
-                            │
-                            ▼
-                       MY IDENTITY
-⭐ Final Rule

-The system should support my life — not become my life.

-I don't need a perfect system.

-I need a system that helps me:

-Learn → Build → Explore → Compete → Lead → Contribute → Grow

-and allows me to look back years later and see how far I have come.
+Keep one source of truth

+Avoid unnecessary copies.

+Record real progress

+The repository is a record of my actual journey.

+Archive instead of deleting

+Important history should be preserved.

+Portfolio = quality

+Only my strongest work belongs in the portfolio.

+Don't manage instead of doing

+The system exists to support my journey — not become my journey.

+🌱 My Journey
+             LEARN
+               ↓
+            EXPLORE
+               ↓
+             BUILD
+               ↓
+           COMPETE
+               ↓
+             LEAD
+               ↓
+          CONTRIBUTE
+               ↓
+             GROW
+               ↓
+          MY FUTURE
+⭐ Final Principle

+Keep it simple.
+Keep it useful.
+Keep moving.

+This repository is not meant to prove that I am productive.

+It exists to help me learn, build, experience, grow, and remember how far I've come.

 <p align="center"> <i>Built for the journey, not just the destination.</i> </p>